emrgcl/WAFMonitoring/README.md

 $ResourceGroup = 'ContosoAll'
 $ApiVersion  = '2021-04-01'
 ```
-- Add the following function to your code
+- Add the following function to your code for getting the auth header.

 ```PowerShell
 Function Get-AuthHeader {